scenoxmans/portfolio-cv/cv/README.md

 This is my CV.
 Not the final version of it of course.

-Add download link!!!
+Click [this]() to read my cv.